biabiaRun/Originsl_pmd-neato-platform/royale/tools/README_tools.md

 rrftool
 -------

-Shows information about recorded RRF files, and can convert old recordings to a later RRF format.
+Shows information about recorded RRF files, can convert old recordings to a later RRF format and exports raw data from an RRF file.

 This uses the rrfReader and rrfWriter C libraries.